BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

   ```

 :::info
-If you don't specify the column size, the parent `BiaFormLayoutConfigRow<TDto>` will compute the ideal column size depending both on the remaining column sizeleft by the columns with a custom size, and the total columns count into the row.
+If you don't specify the column size, the parent `BiaFormLayoutConfigRow<TDto>` will compute the ideal column size depending both on the remaining column size left by the columns with a custom size, and the total column count in the row.
 :::

 ### Configuration